mandubian/scalaio-2014/README.md

 ## Scala 2014 Talk
 ### 20.000 leagues under the sea and Freemonads, Coproducts & pure functional DI

-- Describes an freemonad/coproduct application sample using scalaz & shapeless
+- A freemonad/coproduct application sample using scalaz & shapeless

 - Based on a talk presented first by @runorama @scaladays 2014: